dotmailer/dotdigital-for-wordpress/readme.txt

 redirection="URL" - Redirect the user to a custom URL after successful submission

-Example: [dotmailer-signup showtitle=0 showdesc=0 redirection="http://www.example.com"] (will show the form without a title and description and will redirect the user to http://www.example.com on success)
+Example: [dotdigital-signup showtitle=0 showdesc=0 redirection="http://www.example.com"] (will show the form without a title and description and will redirect the user to http://www.example.com on success)

 == Screenshots ==